surlykke/Go-Generics-with-constraints/README.md

 The format of a declaration of underlying types is a line starting with `:` followed by a comma separated list of the allowed types.

-A constraint may declare _at most_ one set of underlying types.
+A constraint may declare _at most_ one set of underlying types, and absence of an underlying type declaration means that _any_ underlying type is allowed.

-Absence of an underlying type declaration means that any underlying type is allowed.
+Declaration of underlying types may _not_ be combined with field declarations.

 Underlying type may be one of Go's predeclared boolean, string, numeric or string types, or it may be a struct, slice, channel, array, pointer or